aaronicsubstances/bridge-arithmetic/README.md

 The following activities are assumed to constitute arithmetic for rational numbers as taught in school or online:

+- Positional place value system popularized by Fibonacci
 - Addition
 - Subtraction
 - Multiplication and *of* operator
 - Division and Ratios
 - Powers and Roots
 - Comparison and Number Line
-- Conversion of fractions from and to decimal expansions
+- Conversion of positive fractions from and to decimal expansions
-- Conversion of fractions and decimal expansions to rounded decimal expansions
+- Conversion of positive fractions and decimal expansions to rounded decimal expansions
-- Developing proficiency in arithmetic of integers
-- Developing proficiency in arithmetic of fractions and decimal expansions
+- Developing proficiency in arithmetic of positive fractions and positive decimal expansions
 - Divisibility Rules and Prime Factorization

+Note that negative rational numbers are treated under algebra, following lead of Kiselev's Arithmetic and Algebra I textbooks.

 The arithmetic parts of early algebra proposal for adults seek to leverage reference materials (capable of being memorized in school settings), to quickly increase confidence in the study of arithmetic.
 For this reason the arithmetic parts is recorded in the form of tables, worked examples, formulas, pictorial demonstrations of arithmetic procedures, multi-choice questions, and exercises with detailed solutions.
 Some of these parts are as follows: